 Asha Kaur, head of policy and campaigns at Bowel Cancer UK, says: “These waiting time figures present a worrying picture for patients and demonstrate the urgent need for the Government to make addressing this capacity crisis a national priority.

-“If hospitals are expected to meet waiting time targets then they must be given the resources and capacity to enable them to meet these standards.”
+“If hospitals are expected to meet waiting time targets then they must be given the resources and capacity to enable them to meet these metformin online.”

 The charity is now calling on the government to invest more into hospitals’ diagnostics departments.